HsKA-OSGIS-archive/GOSolutions/README.md

 ### Initial Scope
 The initial, ambitious plan of the development team was to relay the data of a complete OWS server to an OpenLayers front end.
 This was
 ### Hosting on Geoserver
+Hosting on Geoserver did not work for us within the time scope of the project.
+There was an issue with the v2.23 'Snapshot' build of Geoserver which didn't allow for OWS feature layer fetching did not work.
+However the OGC API module could only be installed in this 2.23 build.
+We submitted a bug report, but it was not yet fixed at the time of this project's conclusion.
+We therefore switched to pygeoapi, which is designed directly for OGC API implementation.
+In the future, however, once this bug is fixed, then this project should alo be able to work with Geoserver.
 ## Further Improvements/How to contribute
 ## Authors
 - [Max Kirsch](https://github.com/Max25832)